RoobanSappani/Attack-and-Defense-of-Adversarial-Images/README.md

 # Attack-and-Defense-of-Adversial-Images
 I have implemented three types of adversial attacks that can be used on a trained CNN model.
 To countermeasure these attacks, a defense algorithm is also implemented.
+The dataset is used is MNIST.

 # Attack of Adversial Images